Emery Welshman

-Emery Welshman (born 9 November 1991) is a professional footballer who most recently played as a forward for Forge FC of the Canadian Premier League.
-Born in Canada, Welshman represents the Guyana national team.
+Emery Simeon Alexander Welshman (born 9 November 1991) is a footballer who plays as a forward.
+Born in Canada, Welshman represented the Guyana national team.

 Club career

 Early career

 Welshman attended Siena College of the Metro Atlantic Athletic Conference his freshman and sophomore years in college.
 He was named the MAAC rookie of the year in 2009 after recording 6 goals and 3 assists.
 His stellar sophomore season saw him jump onto the national stage after recording 13 goals and 3 assists in only 16 games played.
 He was awarded MAAC offensive player of the year award, all MAAC first team honors and all Region first team honors.
 He transferred to Oregon State University of the Pac-12 Conference for his final two years of college.
 He was named to the All-Pac-12 first team after his junior year in 2011 after recording 3 goals and 7 assists.
 He was again named to the All-Pac-12 first team his senior year after recording 10 goals and 4 assists.
 He was one of 54 seniors invited to the 2013 MLS Combine.